descope/node-sdk/README.md

 // If userId is supplied, then authorization will be ignored, and the access key will be bound to the user's authorization.
 // If customClaims is supplied, then those claims will be present in the JWT returned by calls to ExchangeAccessKey.
-// If description is supplied, then the access key will hold a descriptive text. await descopeClient.management.accessKey.create( 'key-name',
+// If description is supplied, then the access key will hold a descriptive text.
+// If permittedIps is supplied, then the access key can only be used from that list of IP addresses or CIDR ranges. await descopeClient.management.accessKey.create( 'key-name',
   123456789, // expiration time